Updated on March 23rd, 2020 by Bob Ciura

 Kroger does have some growth levers available.
 For instance, Kroger can continue to improve its margins via its “Restock Kroger” plan.
 Moreover, the company has reduced its share count significantly over the last decade.
 While we do not anticipate as robust repurchases moving forward, we do note that stock buybacks and margin improvement can allow slow top-line growth to turn into mid-single-digit improvement on the bottom line.
 Overall, we expect that the retailer can grow its earnings-per-share by 5.0% per year over the next five years.

 Kroger stock trades for a 2020 P/E ratio of 13.3, slightly above our fair value estimate of 12.
 Contraction of the P/E multiple could reduce annual returns by 2.0% per year through 2025.
 This could be offset by expected EPS growth of 5%, plus the current dividend yield of 2.1%.
 Total returns are expected at 5.1% per year through 2025, making Kroger a hold but not a buy at this time.

 Best Grocery Stock #3: Sprouts Farmers Market (SFM)

 It offers a wide range of products, including fresh produce, bulk foods, supplements, meat and seafood, deli, baked goods, dairy, and more.
+Approximately 90% of its more than 20,000 products are either natural or organic.
 Sprouts operates more than 300 stores across the U.S., predominantly in the Southwest and Southeast.

 Source: Investor Presentation